a fee-based online consultation clinic for Obstetrics & Gynecology

 • Secondary postpartum hemorrhage.

-• Primary postpartum hemorrhage: Primary postpartum hemorrhage is defined as bleeding that occurs within 24 hours of the birth of the baby.
-This is again divided into two type:
+Primary postpartum hemorrhage is defined as bleeding that occurs within 24 hours of the birth of the baby.
+This is again divided into two types:

 • True Primary Postpartum Hemorrhage: This is hemorrhage that occurs after the delivery of the placenta at any time within 24 hours of the birth of the baby.
 The majority of the cases of postpartum hemorrhages fall in this category.

-• Traumatic haemorrhage – Bleeding can occur from maternal injuries like cervical, vaginal or perineal tears.
-While minor tears cause only a minimal bleeding which is easily controlled, deep tears may need to be examined and treated under anesthesia.
+Traumatic Haemorrhage : Bleeding can occur from maternal injuries like cervical, vaginal or perineal tears.
+While minor tears cause only a minimal bleeding which is easily controlled, deep tears may need to be examined and repaired under anesthesia.

-• Mixed – Postpartum hemorrhage is frequently a mixture of both atonic as well as traumatic hemorrhage.
+Mixed PPH: Postpartum hemorrhage is frequently a mixture of both atonic as well as traumatic hemorrhage.
 Many of the factors that contribute to the laxity of the uterine muscles are also factors that contribute to injury of the birth canal.

 Management / Treatment of Primary Postpartum Hemorrhage